WorqHat/contact-tracing/README.md

 `psql -h localhost -p 5432 -U postgres -W`

 Once you connect to the database, enable the PostGIS extension by typing `enable extension postgis`

-# Credits

-I've had much help from this [excellent tutorial](https://realpython.com/location-based-app-with-geodjango-tutorial/)

-# Contact

-For any questions, reach out on email.